-If we are unable to acquire new customers and clients, engage and retain our existing customers or sell additional functionality, products and services to them on our platform, our business will be adversely affected.
+If we are unable to acquire, engage and retain customers and clients or sell additional functionality, products and services to them on our platform, our business will be adversely affected.

 In order to grow our business and increase our revenue, we must continue to acquire new customers and clients, engage and retain existing customers and clients and expand our customers' and clients' use of our platform by cross-selling additional functionality, products and services to them, particularly as a significant portion of the revenue we generate in our business is derived from transaction-based fees.
-In addition, our ability to sell additional functionality, products and services to our existing customers and clients may require more sophisticated and costly development, sales or engagement efforts and could be impaired for a variety of reasons, including adverse reaction to changes in the pricing of our products or services, general economic conditions and/or the other risks described herein in this "Risk Factors" section, including our inability to create or license engaging content and/or increases in the cost of content.
+In addition, our ability to sell additional functionality, products and services to our existing customers and clients may require more sophisticated and costly development, sales or engagement efforts and could be impaired for a variety of reasons, including adverse reaction to changes in the pricing of our products or services, increases in costs we incur to offer our products or services, general economic conditions and/or the other risks described herein in this "Risk Factors" section.
 If our efforts to sell additional functionality, products and services to our customers and clients are not successful, our business and growth prospects would suffer.
 In addition, if our customers or clients reduce their usage of our platform or if we lose customers or clients, our revenue and other operating results will decline, and our business would be adversely affected.

-As the market for our platform matures, or as new or existing competitors introduce new products, services or functionality that compete with ours, we may experience pricing pressure and be unable to retain current customers and clients and attract new customers and clients at prices that are consistent with our pricing model and operating budget.
-Our pricing strategy may prove to be unappealing to our customers and clients, and our competitors could choose to bundle certain products and services competitive with ours.
+As the market for our platform matures, or as new or existing competitors introduce new products, services or functionality that compete with ours, we may experience pricing pressure and may be unable to retain current customers and clients or attract new customers and clients at consistent prices within our operating budget.
+Our pricing strategy may prove to be unappealing to our customers and clients, and our competitors could choose to bundle certain products and services that are competitive with ours.
 If this were to occur, it is possible that we would have to change our pricing strategies or reduce our prices, which could harm our business, financial condition, results of operations and cash flows.

-Any failure to effectively match consumer leads from our Channel Partners with financial product offerings from our Product Partners or any reduced marketing spend by such Product Partners on our Enterprise platform could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+Any failure to effectively match consumer leads from our Channel Partners with product offerings from our Product Partners or any reduced marketing spend by such Product Partners on our Enterprise platform could have a material adverse effect on our business, financial condition, results of operations and cash flows.

-We connect and match consumers with real-time personalized financial product recommendations from banks, insurance and fintech companies on mobile apps and websites by enabling the display of offers for financial products to consumers through our Enterprise platform.
-The success of our Enterprise business is dependent in part on our relationships with our Channel Partners, through which we reach a wide base of consumers, and our Product Partners, the financial institutions which provide consumers with financial product offerings.
-Our Enterprise business has historically derived, and expects to continue to derive, the majority of revenue through the delivery of qualified consumer inquiries, such as clicks, leads, and requests for offers for various financial products, to Product Partners.
-However, Product Partners may stop spending marketing funds on our Enterprise platform if their investments do not generate converted customers for them.
-The failure of the Enterprise platform to effectively connect and match consumers from our Channel Partners with financial product offerings from our Product Partners in a manner that results in increased revenue for such Product Partners could have a material adverse impact on our ability to maintain or increase our Enterprise revenue.
+We connect and match consumers with real-time personalized financial product recommendations from our Product Partners through our Enterprise platform.
+The success of our Enterprise business is dependent in part on our relationships with our Channel Partners, through which we reach a wide base of consumers, and our Product Partners, the financial institutions which provide consumers with product offerings.
+Our Enterprise business has historically derived, and expects to continue to derive, the majority of revenue through the delivery of qualified consumer lead inquiries and conversions to completed transactions for various financial products to Product Partners.
+However, the failure of our Enterprise platform to effectively connect and match consumers from our Channel Partners with product offerings from our Product Partners in a manner that results in converted customers and increased revenue for such Product Partners could cause Product Partners to cease spending marketing funds on our Enterprise platform, which could have a material adverse impact on our ability to maintain or increase our Enterprise revenue.